ej838639/lazarus/docs/devops/aws/ec2_build_container.md

 ```

 ### Testing
-Click on hyperlink to confirm it is accessible.
+Click on hyperlink output from Terraform to confirm the app is accessible.